 “Learning for everyone, learning from everyone.”

 Our broad, rich curriculum at Coten End promotes and sustains a thirst for knowledge and understanding and a love of learning.
 It is coherently planned and sequenced in order to cumulatively build knowledge and skills throughout the school, providing opportunities for academic, artistic, technical and sporting excellence.
 Our curriculum has been carefully structured to promote remembering and long-term learning, making links between subjects and themes and reinforcing key concepts and vocabulary.
 It has a very positive impact on all pupils’ behaviour and safety, developing their resilience, confidence and independence and helping them to know how to keep physically and mentally healthy.
+Teachers use a range of assessment strategies to identify gaps and tailor the curriculum to ensure that every child is engaged, inspired and challenged.
 We aim for children to leave our school equipped to be responsible, respectful, tolerant, active citizens who contribute positively to society and have a clear understanding of fundamental British values.
 The curriculum we have constructed at Coten End is ambitious and has been designed to empower all learners with the knowledge and cultural capital they are entitled to and need in order to succeed in life.

 The curriculum comprises: